Our priority is to sustain the biodiversity and resilience of our wood and the wildlife it is home to, and preserve it for future generations.

 We are halting our larger volunteer days for nesting season,

-though we're always open to new partnerships and ideas.
+though we're always open to new partnerships.

 We believe that spending time outside is essential for physical and mental health, and we want to help people connect with nature.